Imperative process algebra and models of computation: The Imperative Process Algebra

 We write \deACPetr\ for the resulting theory.
 Furthermore, we write $\ProcTermr$ for the set of all closed $\deACPetr$ terms of sort $\Proc$.

 RDP and RSP together postulate that guarded linear recursive specifications over \deACPet\ have unique solutions.

-Because conditional equational formulas must be dealt with in \deACPetr, it is understood that conditional equational logic is used in deriving equations from the axioms of \deACPetr.
+Because RSP introduces conditional equations in \deACPetr, it is understood that conditional equational logic is used in deriving equations from the axioms of \deACPetr.
 A complete inference system for conditional equational logic can for example be found in~\cite{BW90,Gog21a}.

-We write $T \Ent t = t'$, where $T$ is \deACPetr\ or \deACPetrf\ (see below), to indicate that the equation $t = t'$ is derivable from the axioms of $T$ using a complete inference system for conditional equational logic.

 The following closed \deACPetr\ term is reminiscent of a program that computes by repeated subtraction the quotient and remainder of dividing a non-negative integer by a positive integer ($i, j, q, r \in \FlexVar$): \begin{ldispl} \ass{q}{0} \seqc \ass{r}{i} \seqc \rec{Q}{E}\;, \end{ldispl} where $E$ is the guarded linear recursive specification that consists of the following two equations ($Q,R \in \cX$): \begin{ldispl} Q = (r \geq j = \one) \gc \ass{q}{q + 1} \seqc R \altc (r \geq j = \zero) \gc \ep\;, \\ R = \True \gc \ass{r}{r - j} \seqc Q\;. \end{ldispl} Let $\rho$ be an flexible variable valuation such that $\rho(i) = 11$ and $\rho(j) = 3$.
 Then the following equation can be derived from the axioms of \deACPetr: \begin{ldispl} \eval{\rho} (\ass{q}{0} \seqc \ass{r}{i} \seqc \rec{Q}{E}) \\ \; {} = \ass{q}{0} \seqc \ass{r}{11} \seqc \ass{q}{1} \seqc \ass{r}{8} \seqc \ass{q}{2} \seqc \ass{r}{5} \seqc \ass{q}{3} \seqc \ass{r}{2}\;. \end{ldispl} This equation shows that in the case where the initial values of $i$ and $j$ are $11$ and $3$ the final values of $q$ and $r$ are $3$ and $2$, which are the quotient and remainder of dividing $11$ by $3$.